exoAtmospheres/exoSpin/README.md

-# Obliquities
+# exoSpin

-Routines to get obliquities of companions
+A tool to measure the obliquities of planets beyond our solar system.

+by: Idriss Abdoulwahab, Paulina Palma-Bifani, Gaël Chauvin, and Adrien Simonnin